getty-zig/getty.so/pages/api/serializer.md

         - `context`: A value of type `Context`.
         - `value`: A Getty Boolean value to serialize.
     - __Return__:
-        - A value of type `O` on success.
+        - On success, a value of type `O`.
-        - A value of type `E` on failure.
+        - On failure, an error in the error set `E`.

 - `serializeEnum`: Serializes a Getty Enum value.